marqdevx/Filter-ESEA-League/README.md

 # How to run it
 ## Console
-1. On your browser copy the content of the `esea-league-filter.js`.
+1. Copy the content of the `esea-league-filter.js`.
+2. Open your browser.
+3. Open the console (Inspect element and console tab).
-2. Paste it on your console input.
+4. Paste it on your console input.
-3. Run it.
+5. Run it.

 ## Bookmark
 1. Copy the content of `esea-league-filter-bookmark.js`